Fate of Missouri's last abortion clinic in balance as Planned Parenthood returns to court

 Breaking News Emails

-Planned Parenthood will be back in a St. Louis courtroom on Tuesday in a lawsuit that may determine whether Missouri’s last abortion clinic can remain open — or whether the state will become the first in the country without one.
+A St. Louis judge scheduled another hearing for Wednesday that could determine whether Missouri’s last abortion clinic remains open — or whether the state becomes the first in the country without one.

+Circuit Court Judge Michael F. Seltzer will continue to consider Planned Parenthood's request for a preliminary injunction that could block the state of Missouri from stripping licenses that its doctors need to perform abortions.

+While Seltzer did not resolve the dispute over the licenses on Tuesday, he agreed to quash subpoenas for four doctors who worked briefly at the Planned Parenthood clinic in St. Louis during their training.

 Judge delays closing of Missouri's only abortion clinicMay 31, 201901:20